rscalderon/rscalderon/README.md

 - 👋 Hi all!
 I’m @rscalderon
-- 📫 How to reach me: email samourcalderon@gmail.com and feel free to add me on [LinkedIn](https://www.linkedin.com/in/rodrigosamourcalderon/)!
+- 📫 How to reach me: email samourcalderon@gmail.com or add me on [LinkedIn](https://www.linkedin.com/in/rodrigosamourcalderon/)

 <!---
 rscalderon/rscalderon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.